swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 ## Motivation

 In [SE-0447][SE-0447], we introduced `RawSpan` along with some unsafe functions to load values of arbitrary types.
-This proposal adds the ability to load values more ergonomically, without the doubt introduced by unsafe functions.
+While it is safe to load any of the native integer types with those functions, the `unsafe` annotation introduces an element of doubt for users of the standard library.
+Furthermore, controlling the endiannness for the loading operation is not available at the point of serialization, introducing further confusion.
+This proposal adds the ability to safely load integer values with ergonomic endianness control, without the doubt introduced by unsafe functions.

 ## Proposed solution